polent/polent.github.io/src/content/posts/2024-01-31-crumbly-sauce-recipe-6040.md

 ## Ingredients

-- 1 cup raw cashews<br />- 1/4 cup nutritional yeast<br />- 2 tablespoons ground flaxseed<br />- 2 tablespoons sesame seeds<br />- 1 tablespoon paprika<br />- 1 teaspoon garlic powder<br />- 1/2 teaspoon cayenne pepper (adjust to taste)<br />- 1/2 teaspoon sea salt<br />- Juice of 1 lemon<br />- 1/4 cup water (adjust as needed)
+- 1 cup raw cashews
+- 1/4 cup nutritional yeast
+- 2 tablespoons ground flaxseed
+- 2 tablespoons sesame seeds
+- 1 tablespoon paprika
+- 1 teaspoon garlic powder
+- 1/2 teaspoon cayenne pepper (adjust to taste)
+- 1/2 teaspoon sea salt
+- Juice of 1 lemon
+- 1/4 cup water (adjust as needed)

 ## Instructions

 1. In a food processor, combine the raw cashews, nutritional yeast, ground flaxseed, sesame seeds, paprika, garlic powder, cayenne pepper, and sea salt.
-Pulse until the mixture resembles coarse crumbs.<br />2.
-Add the lemon juice and water, starting with 1/4 cup of water.
+Pulse until the mixture resembles coarse crumbs.
+2. Add the lemon juice and water, starting with 1/4 cup of water.
 Process until well combined and the mixture holds together when pressed between your fingers.
-Add more water if needed to achieve the desired consistency.<br />3.
-Taste and adjust the seasonings, adding more salt or spices if desired.<br />4.
-Transfer the crumbly sauce to an airtight container and store in the refrigerator for up to one week.<br />5.
-Serve the crumbly sauce as a topping or dip for your favorite dishes.
+Add more water if needed to achieve the desired consistency.
+3. Taste and adjust the seasonings, adding more salt or spices if desired.
+4. Transfer the crumbly sauce to an airtight container and store in the refrigerator for up to one week.
+5. Serve the crumbly sauce as a topping or dip for your favorite dishes.

 Enjoy this crumbly sauce as a versatile condiment that elevates your favorite dishes with a touch of African-inspired goodness.
 Get creative and experiment with different spices and herbs to make it your own!